MrMisterMisterMister/MFM-docs/README.md

 ## 🤝 About the Project

-MultiFlexMeter V3 is an open-source IoT sensor platform designed for:
+Multiflexmeter V3 is an open-source IoT sensor platform designed for:
 - Environmental monitoring
 - Long-range wireless communication via LoRaWAN
 - Low-power battery operation